Planetary system

-A planetary system is a set of gravitationally bound non-stellar objects in or out of orbit around a star or star system.
-Generally speaking, systems with one or more planets constitute a planetary system, although such systems may also consist of bodies such as dwarf planets, asteroids, natural satellites, meteoroids, comets, planetesimals and circumstellar disks.
-The Sun together with the planetary system revolving around it, including Earth, forms the Solar System.
-The term exoplanetary system is sometimes used in reference to other planetary systems.
+A planetary system consists of a set of non-stellar bodies which are gravitationally bound to and in orbit of a star or star system.
+Generally speaking, such systems will include planets, and may include other objects such as dwarf planets, asteroids, natural satellites, meteoroids, comets, planetesimals, and circumstellar disks.
+The Solar System is an example of a planetary system, in which Earth, seven other planets, and other celestial objects are bound to and revolve around the Sun.
+The term exoplanetary system is sometimes used in reference to planetary systems other than the Solar System.
+By convention planetary systems are named after their host, or parent, star, as is the case with the Solar System being named after "Sol" (Latin for sun).